Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - **Cost** This is the total cost of the line item (Units * Unit Cost).
 I will use this feature after normalizing it.

 - **Cost Code** This is the variable that my model will predict and will be used for training.
-There are 905 unique cost codes in the master list, however only 354 are used in the purchase orders in the dataset.
+There are 905 unique cost codes in the master list, however, only 354 are used in the purchase orders in the dataset.

 This dataset is very unbalanced, the average number of times a cost code is used is 111, but the median is 6.5.
 This means that there are a few cost codes that are used many more times than the others.
 For example, 03-31-43 concrete material - above grade verticals is used 5570 times.